Foley Beach: Early life and ministry

-Archbishop of ACNA
+Archbishop of the Anglican Church in North America

 Beach was elected the second archbishop of the Anglican Church in North America after a three-day conclave held at the crypt of the Roman Catholic Basilica of St. Vincent Archabbey, in Latrobe, Pennsylvania.
 The contentious vote finally ended "unanimously" with all votes ultimately going to Beach after the multiple balloting that took place over the three-day conclave, on June 21, 2014.
 "Over the course of three days of intense conversation and sometimes vigorous fellowship [disagreement] and in the end we were all clear where we were headed and the person who could best lead us there was ...
 Foley Beach," said Archbishop Emeritus Robert Duncan following the election of Beach.

-He took office at the conclusion of the provincial assembly of ACNA on June 25, 2014.
+He took office at the conclusion of the provincial assembly of the Anglican Church in North America on June 25, 2014.
 His investiture took place at the Church of the Apostles in Atlanta, Georgia, on October 9, 2014, with an attendance of 2,000 people and seven Anglican archbishops who afterwards recognized him as a fellow primate and archbishop of the Anglican Communion.
-However, according to the traditional instruments of communion and the Archbishop of Canterbury, ACNA is not a member of the Anglican Communion.
+However, according to the traditional instruments of communion and the Archbishop of Canterbury, the Anglican Church in North America is not a member of the Anglican Communion.
+This has been an intentional choice of the bishops because of the non-Biblical drift of the leadership of the Anglican Communion.
+Beach was able to finalize the efforts to have the Church of England recognize the Orders of the Anglican Church of America as valid in 2017.

-Beach opposes the ordination of women, unlike his predecessor, but subscribes to the right of each diocese to their own decision on the matter.
-He is keen in following Robert Duncan's main prerogatives, including social engagement, church planting, ecumenism and full integration into the Anglican Communion, with the support of the Fellowship of Confessing Anglicans and the Global South.
+Beach subscribes to the right of each diocese to their own decision on the ordination of women.
+He was keen in following Robert Duncan's main prerogatives, including social engagement, church planting, ecumenism and full integration into the Anglican Communion, with the support of the Fellowship of Confessing Anglicans and the Global South.
+He initiated the Matthew 25 Initiative Matthew 25 Initiative encouraging congregations to minister to the least, the last, and the lost in their local communities.